topo-gps/ios-manual/en/maps/changing_map.rst

    *The maps screen in which you can change the map and purchase additonal maps.*

-The maps screen consists of two sections, the purchases and the store.
-The purchased maps are accessible.
+The maps screen consists of two sections, the purchases and the :ref:`store <sec-purchase-maps>`.
+All purchased maps are accessible.
 If you tap on an map item in the purchases section the map will be opened immediately and you will return to the main screen.

-In the example above, the OpenStreetMap map was purchased.
+In the example above, the OpenStreetMap map was :ref:`purchased <sec-purchase-maps>`.
 If we tap the OpenStreetMap item, the main map will be changed to OpenStreetMap and we will return to the main screen automatically as in the example below.

 .. figure:: ../_static/map-change3.jpg
    :height: 568px